bakkerjoeri/swatch/README.md

 swatch.getRandomColor();
 ```

-To create a new color with an entirely random color value, call `swatch.getRandomColor();`.
+To create a new color with an entirely random color value, call `swatch.getRandomColor()`.

 ## Get & set